-The 1913 railroad bridge across the Willamette River was restored for pedestrian use in 2009.
+The 1913 railroad bridge across the Willamette River as it appeared at its reopening for pedestrian use in 2009.

-While you are here, take any of our six historic walking tours listed on the right column of this page.
-Also created in 2008, we try to update them as historic structures and the cityscape change.
+While you are on SHINE, take any of our six historic walking tours listed on the right column of this page.
+Created in 2008, we update them as historic structures and the cityscape change.

 We hope you enjoy our "armchair" journeys through these years of Salem history.